weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 The `Explore{}` function works very straightforwardly and only returns four properties.

 1. `beacon` contains the URL _and_ the id.
-It's a "beacon in the vector space" how you can target a data object.
+It's a "beacon in the vector space" - how you can target a data object.
 2. `className` contains the name of the class that this data object has.
-3. `certainty` is the order from the query to the dataobject.
+3. `certainty` is the order from the query to the data object.
 4. `distance` is the distance between the query and the data object.

 <div class="alert alert-secondary alert-getting-started" markdown="1">